Ourfans/odin-recipes/README.md

+This website is a training project.
+I created a homepage with links to three recipes. each recipe features headings, a paragraph, and unordered list, and an ordered list.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Ourfans/odin-recipes/edit/main/README.md) to maintain and preview the content for your website in Markdown files.